krauseannelize/notes-google-data-analytics-prof/2-Ask-Questions-to-Make-Data-Driven-Decisions/3-Spreadsheet-magic.md

 ## Activity: Custom data table

-In this activity, we are guided through the steps to use a spreadsheet to build a custom data table and analyze the job application data of a recruitment agency with functions to optimize the online application process.
+In this activity, I am guided through the steps to use a spreadsheet to build a custom data table and analyze the job application data of a recruitment agency with functions to optimize the online application process.
 To highlight my analytical skills and visual communication abilities, I added aesthetic elements to the custom table, making the exercise more visually appealing and insightful.

-My analysis of the activity **"Create a custom data table"** can be viewed [here](/activities/spreadsheets/c02m03-recruitment-agency-analysis.md).
+My analysis of the activity **Create a custom data table** can be viewed [here](/activities/spreadsheets/c02m03-custom-table/c02m03-recruitment-agency-analysis.md).

 ---